RustBeginners/awesome-rust-mentors/.github/ISSUE_TEMPLATE/new-mentor.md

 ---

 <!--
 To apply please edit `_includes/mentors.md` to add an entry for yourself and open a PR with the changes.

+If this is your first time contributing to open source check out https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution for guidance on how to submit a contribution.

 The various recommended sections are documented below along with an example of how to format it.

 Preferred Name: This is optional, you can go by just your online handle if you prefer.